 A CDN, on the contrary, is something that you use on the top of your web hosting account, something that just speeds things up.
-Your web host remains the foundation of your site, where you keep all your non-static files.
+Your web host remains the foundation of your domain, where you keep all your non-static files.
 This additional layer takes all those bulky static files and replicates them across its worldwide network of powerful servers.
 Concisely, these content services can never replace your web hosting account.
-You still need to have a web hosting server to store all your files as well as WP.
+You still need to have a WordPress hosting server to store all your files as well as WP.

-Implementing a free CDN WordPress service on your website
+Implementing a free CDN WordPress service

 All you need to do is tell the service which files it needs to be mirrored, configure your site so it can send requests to the content delivery network service for handling the files.
 You may also need to modify DNS records and change the name servers as well.